| Within these august pages, we

 level inherent in more professional enterprises.
 Many, but not

+all.
 Some amateurs actually produce better-quality

 stuff than the pros.
 Linux is one example, and the pioneers of